Full-time: 3 years

 We use a variety of teaching and learning methods including project work, workshop practice, lectures, demonstrations, seminars, group critiques, work checks, individual tutorials, reports and assignments.

-The main focus is on practical project work which equips you with a broad range of technical, analytical, intellectual and organisational skills.
-This includes live briefs set by employers, workshops led by design companies and regular commissions for arts organisations such as QUAD in Derby or Buxton Festival Fringe.
+- The main focus is on practical project work which equips you with a broad range of technical, analytical, intellectual and organisational skills.
+This includes live briefs set by employers, workshops led by design companies and regular commissions for arts organisations such as QUAD in Derby or Derby Book Festival.

-The course also features cultural study trips to museums, galleries, exhibitions, conferences and book fairs.
-You could also join our Erasmus scheme, which gives you the chance to study at one of our partner institutes in Europe.
+- The course also features cultural study trips to museums, galleries, exhibitions, conferences and book fairs.

 Our students are expected to attend on a daily basis, with periods of time allocated to self-directed study.
 You’ll be assessed by 100% coursework relevant to each module, which may include artwork portfolios, exhibitions, sketchbooks, research, essays, reports and presentations.